LawJarp-A/Anxiety_Detection/pose_model/README.md

 # Progress uptil Now
 Score predictor using movement is being implemented.
 For efficieny mobilenet model is being used

-# TO-DO
-1. Upgrade code to be compatible with tensorflow 2.0 [DONE]
-2. Add eye tracking module
-3. Add Voice modulation module
-4. Collect a good amount of datat to train on
-5. Improve speed and efficiency

 # Pre-requisites